m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/working-with-wdt-models/jrf-domain.md

 #### Disaster recovery for Model in Image domains

-Note: JRF support in Model in Image has been deprecated since operator version 4.1.0, use the Domain on PV [domain home source type](({{< relref "/managing-domains/choosing-a-model/_index.md" >}})) instead.
+Note: JRF support in Model in Image domains has been deprecated since operator version 4.1.0; use the Domain on PV [domain home source type](({{< relref "/managing-domains/choosing-a-model/_index.md" >}})) instead.

 When a JRF domain is created, an encryption key OPSS wallet is stored in the file system where the domain home resides.
 This specific wallet key can be exported and used to create a new domain.
-But, allowing it to reuse the existing RCU schema, without this specific wallet key, there is no way to reuse the original RCU schema.
+There is no way to reuse the original RCU schema without this specific wallet key.
 Therefore, you should back up this encryption key for disaster recovery.

 After the operator created the JRF domain, it stores the OPSS wallet in a ConfigMap.